patrykcieslak/stonefish_ros2/docs/install.rst

 Building
 ========

-Clone the code of the package to your catkin workspace and build as usual.
+Clone the code of the package to your ROS2 workspace, build and install as usual.
 No additional steps are required.